omfmartin/pocket-book-dictionary/README.md

    - `-f, --format`: Output format, either "lingvo" or "xdxf" (default is xdxf)
    - `-j, --jobs`: Number of parallel processes to use (default: number of CPU cores)
    - `-l, --limit`: Limit the number of files to process (0 for no limit, default: 0)
-   - `--batch-size`: Number of files to process in each batch (default: 1000)
+   - `--batch-size`: Number of files to process in each batch (default: 10000)
    - `--temp-dir`: Directory for temporary files (default: system temp directory)
    - `--excluded-sections`: Sections to exclude from extraction (default: Translations, Miscellany, See also, etc.)
    - `--scripts`: Filter files by writing system (e.g., latin, cyrillic, greek, chinese, japanese)
+   - `--debug`: Enable detailed debug logging
+   - `--profile`: Enable performance profiling

 ### Performance Considerations